Storing FreeRADIUS authorization information in databases that support ODBC

 Server_Port = 4100

-For more information about adding data sources, see the documentation for your Easysoft ODBC driver.
+For more information about adding data sources, refer to the documentation for your Easysoft ODBC driver.

 2. Use isql to test the new data source.
 For example: